How to Become a Pilot in India After 12th? - Complete Guide

 I am in 11th/12th Class.
 Should I start preparing for DGCA exams?

-if other students are preparing for JEE exams then why shouldn't I prepare for DGCA exams?
+If other students are preparing for JEE exams, then why shouldn't I prepare for DGCA exams?

 The syllabus of DGCA is completely different from board exams.
 It is not required to start the preparation so early.
 It takes only a couple of months to study for the DGCA exams.
 It is therefore recommended to focus on JEE and board exams.